pavankarthikg/283_VMX_Feature_Identification/README.md

 8. Check if kernel module is loaded properly
 - lsmod | grep cmpe283-1

-9. Finally, check for the execution and the print
+9. Finally, check for the execution and the printed output with
 - dmesg